Arpit-Sharma-USC/Active-Learning-SVMs_BankNote-Authentication-Dataset/README.md

     o	In order to perform the Monte Carlo simulation of the data, both active and passive learning strategies were experimented on the data.

+# Observations

+ Passive Learning:

+    The error-rate decreases rapidly after adding more data-points to the Training set, which is obvious.
+Although, after around 5-6 iterations with about 60-70 data-points in the training set the error-rate does not decrease significantly.

+    However, there is fluctuation in the error-rate while using 100-300 data-points, it becomes virtually stable after the 37th iteration(370-380+ data-points in training set).

+Active Learning:

+    The error-rate decreases rapidly after adding more data-points to the Training set in a similar fashion to passive learning.
+Notice, after around 6-7th iterations with about 70-80 data-points in the training set the error-rate does not decrease significantly and becomes fairly stable for the rest of the runtime.

+    Even though there is fluctuation in the error-rate in the later iterations, it is not of greater significance.
+This might well be due to existence of certain outliers in the data.

+Monte Carlo Simulation:

+    The smoothness in the curve of active learning denotes a more stable model with less error even when the data is not significantly large in amount.

+    The passive learning tactic outperforms its counterpart in the earlier stages.
+But, this dominance does not last very long as introduction of only a few more datapoints exhibits the true advantage of active  learning over passive.